NamjuLee/njslab-public/md/LectureWorkshopIndex.md

 * **This lecture** talks about data in design, showing different examples and how to manipulate spatial information in design processes.
 Students understand the importance of data in design and use it as design materials

-# Discrete Urban Spaces and Connectivity / 이산 도시공간과 연결성
+# Discrete Urban Spaces and Connectivity
 Level: ★★★★☆
 Length: 2.5 Hours
 Type: Lecture & Workshop